weirros/yolov5_wi_pi4/README.md

-# Setup a YoloV5 on a raspberry pi 4
+# Setup YoloV5 on a raspberry pi 4

 Get your os image from this site: https://www.raspberrypi.org/software/raspberry-pi-desktop/